sjmc11/vue-wswg-demos/README.md

 # Vue WSWG Editor Demo

 This project demonstrates how to use the `vue-wswg-editor` library in a Vue 3 TypeScript project.
-It showcases the integration of the WSWG (Web Studio Web Generator) page builder editor, including the required Vite plugin configuration and the necessary project structure.
+It showcases the integration of the WSWG page builder editor, including the required Vite plugin configuration and the necessary project structure.

 ## Purpose